Dispense

 Introduction

 The BCS model captures the mechanism of superconductivity in its simplest form: it supposes a weak attraction among electrons, that gives rise to the formation of weakly bound pairs of electrons.
 When thermal energy is below some scale {$k_B T_c$}, proportional to the binding energy, the Fermi gas (or the Fermi liquid) is unstable.
 A state with electrons coupled in pairs has lower energy, as demonstrated by a variational approach, with respect to the Fermi ground state.
-The page discusses the origin of the attractive interaction, the proof produced by Leon Cooper that two electrons can bind however small the attractive coupling (a surprising fact, since an external positive point charge in the same Fermi gas require a large threshold charge to produce a bound state), the variational Hamiltonian and the trial wave function, the variational equation and its zero temperature consequences, thermodynamics and the finite temperature predictions.
+The page discusses the origin of the tiny attractive interaction and the proof produced by Leon Cooper that two electrons can bind however small the attractive coupling.
+This is surprising in view of the fact that a point-like Coulomb potential does bind an electron in vacuum, but notably an external positive point charge in the Fermi gas fails to produce bound states.
+A clever feature of the Cooper model is the key to successfully justify a pair binding and these notes go through a simplified variational Hamiltonian and its trial wave function that shows this.

 Index